Donald Trump Jr. Is Impressed By The 'Smile On A Face' Of India's Poor

 Donald Trump Jr. arrives in India on a week-long visit to help attract buyers for his family's luxury apartments. pic.twitter.com/wPHyBQpwi7

-Now India does have a a great number of poor people (even though the Indian economy is booming and expected to overtake China's as the fastest growing economy in the world.
+India does have a great number of poor people (even though the Indian economy is booming and expected to overtake China's as the fastest-growing economy in the world).

-According to the World Bank, one in five of India's 1.36 billion people are poor.
+According to the World Bank, 1 in 5 of India's 1.36 billion people is poor.
 That's a total of 270 million people.
-And 80 percent of them live in rural areas, far from the glitzy capital city of New Delhi where Trump Jr is hawking his apartments.
+And 80 percent of them live in rural areas, far from the glitzy capital city of New Delhi where Trump Jr. is hawking his apartments.

-People who work to help India's poor were not smiling at Trump Jr's remark.
+People who work to help India's poor were not smiling at Trump Jr.'s remark.

 Trump Jr. may have thought he was paying the poor a compliment, says Dr. Luis Dias, a pediatrician and founder of Child's Play India, a charity that teaches classical music to underprivileged children in Goa.
 But, Dias says, "it's condescending and makes a sweeping statement about a demographic he has never really seen or spent time with, either in India or the rest of the world."